Parable of the Ten Virgins: Music

 The Wise Virgins is a one-act ballet, written in 1941 by William Walton, based on the music of Johann Sebastian Bach, with choreography by Frederick Ashton.

 "Keep Your Lamp Trimmed and Burning" is a gospel blues song based on the parable.
 It has been recorded by such artists as Blind Willie Johnson, Reverend Pearly Brown, and Rev. "Blind" Gary Davis.

 Non-religious music has also used the parable as a theme, such as the ballet "The wise and the foolish virgins" by Swedish composer Kurt Atterberg (1887–1974), written in 1920.

-A reference is made to the parable in the 2002 Johnny Cash song "The Man Comes Around," which draws heavily on the Bible.
+A reference is made to the parable in the 2002 Johnny Cash song "The Man Comes Around", which draws heavily on the Bible.

-On the 1974 album by Genesis — The Lamb Lies Down on Broadway — a reference to the parable is made in the song The Carpet Crawlers: "and the wise and foolish virgins giggle with their bodies glowing bright."
+On the 1974 album by Genesis—The Lamb Lies Down on Broadway—a reference to the parable is made in the song The Carpet Crawlers: "and the wise and foolish virgins giggle with their bodies glowing bright."

+Judee Sill's 1973 song When the Bridegroom Comes poetically recounts the parable along with other references to Jesus' life and deeds: "Tho' the chosen are few, won't you tarry by your lamp till he calls for you? / And pray that your love endure till the bridegroom comes."
+The lyrics were written by her boyfriend at the time, the poet David Omer Bearden.

 Drama

 From early Christian times, the story of the ten virgins has been told as a mystery play.
 St Methodius wrote the Banquet of the Ten Virgins, a mystery play in Greek.
 Sponsus, a mid-11th-century play, was performed in both Latin and Occitan.
 The German play Ludus de decem virginibus was first performed on 4 May 1321.
 There was also a Dutch play of the late Middle Ages.

-Bread and Puppet Theater Theater premiered their anti-war performance "Grey Lady Cantata #1" on February 2, 1967 in context of Angry Arts Week in New York City.
+Bread and Puppet Theater Theater premiered their anti-war performance "Grey Lady Cantata #1" on February 2, 1967, in context of Angry Arts Week in New York City.
 The performance included 100 Grey Lady puppets as the virgins (representing Vietnamese civilians, slain by military forces during the invasion in Vietnam), whose spirits are resurrected by their faith.
 During the puppet performance, the Judson Chamber Ensemble performed Wachet auf, ruft uns die Stimme, BWV 140.